lorennorman/rim-lands/README.md

-# rim-lands
+# RimLands

-- Rip off Rimworld
+- Lean on RimWorld for inspiration.
-- Make it fantasy/wild west.
+- Make it fantasy/weird west.
 - Find our own flavor along the way.
 - Differentiate until awesome.
 - Ship... or don't.